-Aim 3: t commercial kangaroo harvesting activities are effectively regulated.
-Action 3.1 All participants are required to hold the appropriate authorisations and licences under relevant Victorian legislation.
-All participants operating under this Plan hold the appropriate licences and authorisations.
-Kangaroo harvesters; hold an authorisation under section 28A(1)(h) of the Wildlife Act are listed as an Approved Supplier under the Food Safety Plan of a participating meat processing facility.
-DEECA Operators of Harvest Vehicles use a Game processing facility (harvest vehicle) licence.
-DJSIR or its agents Meat processing facilities hold a PrimeSafe Wildlife Processor Licence Game meat processing facility (Premises) or a Pet food processing facility licence under the Meat Industry Act.
-Operators of field depots hold a Game Meat Processing Facility (Field Depot) license as specified in PrimeSafe's Wild Game Meat Harvesting Guidelines.
-Indicator 3.1.1 All harvesters prior to being authorised under the Wildlife Act 1975, produce evidence of firearms accreditation and proficiency, game harvester skillset accreditation and evidence of a vehicle registered with PrimeSafe.
-DJSIR or its agents These records are manually sighted and recorded.
-Action 3.2 Conditions are applied to authorisations and licences to reflect the actions of this Plan.
+Aim 3: Action 3.1 t commercial kangaroo harvesting activities are effectively regulated.
+All participants are required to hold the appropriate authorisations and licences under relevant Victorian legislation.
+All participants operating under this Plan hold the appropriate licences and authorisations. • Kangaroo harvesters; • hold an authorisation under section 28A(1)(h) of the Wildlife Act • are listed as an Approved Supplier under the Food Safety Plan of a participating meat processing facility. • Operators of Harvest Vehicles use a Game processing facility (harvest vehicle) licence. • Meat processing facilities hold a • Wildlife Processor Licence • Game meat processing facility (Premises) or a Pet food processing facility licence under the Meat Industry Act. • Operators of field depots hold a Game Meat Processing Facility (Field Depot) license as specified in PrimeSafe's Wild Game Meat Harvesting Guidelines.
+DEECA DJSIR or its agents PrimeSafe Indicator 3.1.1 All harvesters prior to being authorised under the Wildlife Act, produce evidence of firearms accreditation and proficiency, game harvester skillset accreditation and evidence of a vehicle registered with PrimeSafe.
+These records are manually sighted and recorded.
+DJSIR or its agents Action 3.2 Conditions are applied to authorisations and licences to reflect the actions of this Plan.
 Review and update conditions as required in response to changes in regulatory arrangements or operational/administrative policies.
 Licence and authorisation holders are informed in writing of changes to conditions, prior to those changes being implemented.
-Standard conditions reflecting the actions of this Plan are included: its agents Indicator 3.2.1 in authorisation templates which authorised harvesters receive with their authorisation on Wildlife Processor licences issued under the Wildlife Act.
+DEECA DJSIR or Indicator 3.2.1 Standard conditions reflecting the actions of this Plan are included: in authorisation templates which authorised harvesters receive with their authorisation on Wildlife Processor licences issued under the Wildlife Act. its agents

 Action 3.3 Ensure tags are issued and used in accordance with conditions and harvester allocation rules published on the KHP website.
-Indicator 3.3.1 Indicator 3.3.2 specify the maximum number of quota a harvester can apply for at any one time apply quota consistently and ensure individual allocation of tags to harvesters does not exceed the specified maximum number publish harvester allocation rules on the KHP website.
+Indicator 3.3.1 Indicator 3.3.2 DJSIR or its agent: specify the maximum number of commercial quota a harvester can apply for at any one time apply commercial quota consistently and ensure individual allocation of tags to harvesters does not exceed the specified maximum number publish harvester allocation rules on the KHP website.
 Harvesters affix tags to each kangaroo taken regardless of whether the kangaroo is removed from the property for processing.
 Tagging is not required for pouch young and young at foot that are euthanised in accordance with the National Code for Commercial Purposes.
 Where a separate quota is issued for a specified area of public land, the relevant public land managers advise DJSIR or its agent of the requested number of tags to be issued to each of its nominated harvesters.
 DJSIR or its agent issue tags to kangaroo harvesters that correspond to an individual allocation of the commercial quota for each Harvest Zone.
 Harvester quota allocation rules published on the KHP website.
 DJSIR or its agents Action 3.4 Reporting systems enable acquisition of GPS coordinates and property details of harvest locations.
 Tags are barcoded and scanned tags are linked to a harvest property via an online reporting platform.
 Record harvest locations and monitor to ensure quota is used in the correct Harvest Zone.
 DJSIR or its agents Indicator 3.4.1 Ensure that harvesting occurs in permitted areas only and tags are used in the correct Harvest Zones.